waruk/pluralsight-angular/README.md

 # Anatomy of an Angular application:
 components + services
 component =
-- template (html view)
+- template (html view, bindings & directives)
-- class (code for the view)
+- class (code for the view, Typescript, properties for the view, methods)
 - metadata (additional information about the component)

 Modules group components together.
 An angular app has at least the root module.
-Modules generally corespond to application features?
+Modules generally corespond to application features.

 # Typescript
 - transpiles to JavaScript